I help individuals develop a personalized yoga practice / SADHANA

 I have worked as a yoga and meditation instructor in Portland, Oregon and Tucson, Arizona in venues ranging from athletic clubs to yoga studios to community centers to faith-based centers.
 As an early childhood education instructor, I had many a yoga session with toddlers and preschoolers.

-I have worked with underserved communities and the aging population (they called themselves the Gay & Gray Club) through the Friendly House in Portland, Oregon (https://fhpdx.org).
-I have worked with people in recovery from drugs and alcohol through Living Yoga (https://www.facebook.com/livingyogaor/).
+I have worked with underserved communities and the aging population through the Friendly House in Portland, Oregon (https://fhpdx.org).
+I have worked with people in recovery from substance use through Living Yoga (https://www.facebook.com/livingyogaor/).

 My joy in teaching yoga is helping folks know themselves better, and in so doing, develop self-love and compassion.